-- 2447 As opposed to the Army and Navy, which use AHLTA, the Air Force documents immunizations - 2448 in ASIMS.
-195 The Board was informed that, similar to AHLTA, documentation of - 2449 immunizations received through the purchased care system at pharmacies is pulled from the - 2450 PDTS into ASIMS, and immunizations administered by a civilian provider would not appear - in ASIMS unless the patient/parent provides written documentation and the information is - 2452 entered manually.
-195 Subject matter experts also indicated that documentation of immunizations - 2453 entered in Essentris also do not appear in ASIMS.
+As opposed to the Army and Navy, which use AHLTA, the Air Force documents immunizations in ASIMS.
+The Board was informed that, similar to AHLTA, documentation of immunizations received through the purchased care component at pharmacies is pulled from the PDTS into ASIMS, and immunizations administered by a civilian provider would not appear in ASIMS unless the patient/parent provides written documentation and the information is entered manually.
+Subject matter experts also indicated that documentation of immunizations entered in Essentris do not appear in ASIMS.

-- 2455 Each Air Force MTF can use the MHSPHP to track immunization rates for the direct care - 2456 component.
-The Air Force also tracks certain HEDIS metrics through ASIMS and the - 2457 MHSPHP, both of which are available to Air Force physicians, clinic chiefs, and MTF - commanders.
-The MHSPHP provides the ability to analyze population compliance data, 2016 - 2459 #579}.
-The Board was informed that MHSPHP was more effective than AHLTA, which has - data analysis limitations and a higher error rate in immunization data entry, and that Air Force - 2461 personnel receive additional formal training to become certified to administer and document - immunizations.
+Each Air Force MTF can use the MHSPHP to track immunization rates for the direct care component.
+The Air Force also tracks certain HEDIS metrics through ASIMS and the MHSPHP, both of which are available to Air Force physicians, clinic chiefs, and MTF commanders.
+The MHSPHP provides the ability to analyze population compliance data.
+The Board was informed that MHSPHP was more effective than AHLTA at tracking immunizations, which has data analysis limitations and a higher error rate in immunization data entry, and that Air Force personnel receive additional formal training to become certified to administer and document immunizations.

-- As noted above, monitoring compliance with recommended immunizations in dependents who - 2465 have immunization records in multiple information systems may be complicated due to - 2466 incomplete data sharing.
-ASIMS is not a tri-Service immunization registry; other Service MTFs - and practitioners have read-only access to the files.
+As noted above, monitoring compliance with recommended immunizations in dependents who have immunization records in multiple information systems may be complicated due to incomplete data sharing.
+ASIMS is not a tri-Service immunization registry; other Service MTFs and practitioners have read-only access to the files.
 Although Service member immunization data are transferable from ASIMS to AHLTA and vice versa via the Defense Enrollment Eligibility Reporting System (DEERS), dependent immunization data are not transferable.